nm2107/mixxx-midi-mappings/README.md

 ### Single decks

 Open mixxx, and go to the controller settings.
 For each of your decks, load the mapping file matching the MIDI channel of your deck.
-Then, make sure that the MIDI input and output controls are directed to this channel (see the first column), as mixxx can fallback to Channel1 by default.

 Channel1 is for Deck1, Channel2 is for Deck2, and so on.